HybridWebPlatform/Hybrid-Web-Platform/README.md

 - [ ] Fix keyboard overlap issue on Android

 ## How-to Use
-1. Install NuGet package for all PCL, Android and iOS projects using e.g. Xamarin Studio
+1. Install NuGet package for all PCL, Android and iOS projects using e.g. Xamarin Studio. *To install NuGet correctly, make sure you use Profile111 for PCL.*
 1. [Android specific] Enable hardware rendering using the following code within _MainActivity.OnCreate()_ class before _LoadApplication()_ invoke.
 ```
 // ...